 Thank you for throwing your financial support to On Management — and a warm welcome to new supporting members!

 This time, corporations are now less-evil People.
-Wait what?
-Also office hours, and a live event on my agenda.

 Happy end-of-summer.
 I’m celebrating by wearing my white jeans one last time and eating grape Jolly Ranchers.

 A group of American CEOs known as The Business Roundtable had decided that Shareholder Primacy is dead.
 Or dead-ish.

 I’ve opined – at some length, in a conversation with journalist and accountant Francine McKenna, in The Power of Myth (in Business): On Management #33 – that media outlets have failed to adequately interrogate Shareholder Primacy.